 If your box is anything like ours, it’s not only a space for strength and conditioning, but it’s also become a social community; a gathering place for like-minded people to decompress, connect, socialize, and be reminded of the many benefits of healthy, active living.

 Often, much of this is done in the 10-15 minutes before class, while warming up or mobilizing.
-In the words of Greg Glassman, “the needs of the elderly and professional athletes vary by degree, not kind.”
+As CrossFit has said, “the needs of the elderly and professional athletes vary by degree, not kind.”
 I believe we can further extend this idea to our pre-WOD rituals as well.
 No matter our age, goals or reasons for coming to the gym, we all likely enjoy the added benefits of training in a positive, social community.
 Kids and teens are no different.

 So if we all need that time to transition into the space before class starts, to warm up our bodies, and to socialize with our peers, to what degree can we provide this experience for our younger athletes?